Generous support has allowed the Wendy Novak Diabetes Institute to become Kentucky’s largest and most comprehensive pediatric diabetes center.

 - Pituitary gland disorders

 - Prader-Willi syndrome

 In addition to providing outpatient, telehealth and inpatient services, the team is actively involved in training medical students, residents and pediatric endocrinology fellows, as well as participating in innovative translational and clinical research.

-In 2013, The Lift a Life Novak Family Foundation, Norton Children’s Hospital Foundation and the University of Louisville partnered to form the Wendy Novak Diabetes Center.
+In 2013, The Lift a Life Novak Family Foundation, Norton Children’s Hospital Foundation and the University of Louisville partnered to form the Wendy Novak Diabetes Institute.
 The center provides state-of-the-art, compassionate care; personalized treatment plans; and family education programs.

-“With amazing support from the community, we’ve been able to stay on the cutting edge to provide the very best for the patients and families we serve,” said Kupper Wintergerst, M.D., pediatric endocrinologist with Norton Children’s Endocrinology and director, Wendy Novak Diabetes Center.
+“With amazing support from the community, we’ve been able to stay on the cutting edge to provide the very best for the patients and families we serve,” said Kupper Wintergerst, M.D., pediatric endocrinologist with Norton Children’s Endocrinology and director, Wendy Novak Diabetes Institute.

 Dr. Wintergerst is also chief of the Division of Pediatric Endocrinology at the University of Louisville School of Medicine.

 The Norton Children’s Endocrinology team includes diabetes educators, nurses, registered dietitians, psychologists, social workers, child life specialists and exercise physiologists.

 Comprehensive support and education to patients and their families after being diagnosed with diabetes.

 Improving the health, safety and athletic performance of active children and young adults with diabetes.